FarronF/limerick-council-meetings/meetings/2018/03/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th February 2018.md

 In replying, the Senior Executive Officer stated that the Director, Service Operations had

-committed to commence a Public Realm Study for Dromcollogher Town.--- 6
+committed to commence a Public Realm Study for Dromcollogher Town.
+---
+6

 REPLY**:**